openmoh/openmohaa/README.md

 ## Compiling

+OpenMoHAA supports both x86 and x64 architectures, and although the target platform is Windows, it still can be compiled for other platforms, and even other architectures.

 These are the tools required for all platforms :
 - CMake >= 3.5
 - Flex and Bison (currently not used)
 - A C++11 compiler is required.

 The installation directory can be set to MOHAA directory.

+The client build and successfully be built by adding `-DWITH_CLIENT=1` to the CMake command line.

 ### Linux